mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 A distant companion orbits at a great distance from the primary, often so
 far out that it contributes relatively little stellar radiation to the main system.
-Orbits may be perturbed to some degree by the companion’s gravity but
+Orbits may be perturbed to some degree by the companion's gravity but
 on the whole a distant companion system can be treated as essentially
 two separate star systems.
 The secondary may or may not have planets
 of its own; if it does there might be multiple habitable worlds in the same